Helena Snider appreciates the mix of statistics and personality in Libby Liburd’s Muvvahood

 Liburd leads by example; she says that all of the single parents she knows have their scars, bumps and scrapes “but we ain’t broken and we don’t need fixing”.
 What better example of this is there than Liburd herself?

-Image one is the publicity shot for Muvvahood, credit Kasia Burke.
+Image one, the feature image, is the publicity shot for Muvvahood, credit Kasia Burke.
 Liburd is sitting on a see-saw outside a block of flats.
 She has a pushchair, bags of shopping and a picture of a child around her.
 A pigeon is just landing or taking off from the picture frame with the child.

 Image two is of Liburd on stage in Muvvahood, credit David Monteith-Hodge.
 She is standing in front of a screen where there is a projected image of Jamie Oliver with angel wings and a halo drawn around him.
 Liburd is holding up a chip from a chicken shop box to his mouth.